-As an educator, Daniel has spent a great deal of time teaching in classrooms of every grade level (including university) in the United States and Canada.
-This experience working in the classroom can be found in the three guiding principles to which every education concert adheres:
+As an educator, Daniel has spent a great deal of time teaching in classrooms of every grade level in the United States and Canada.
+This experience combined with creating and performing over 80 YPC concerts so far in his career, ensures that every program adheres to three guiding principles:

-- Exposure to quality literature of varied styles and time periods
+- Exposure to diverse quality literature of varied styles and time periods

 - Developing active listening and critical thinking skills